Get Activity Log List

 Using units in the unit system which corresponds to the Accept-Language header provided.

-The type of activity log can be determined by the logType property.
+The source of the activity log can be determined by the logType response element.

 • auto_detected activity logs are those created by Fitbit’s SmartTrack feature.